 The precise format and referencing conventions used should be appropriate to the subject discipline/s.
 The production of a bibliography is a requirement.
+The bibliography must be submitted as a separate file and not attached to the research report.

 The report must not exceed 5000 words, excluding only the bibliography.
 A word count must be declared.